unkn0wncode/openai/README.md

 ### Instructions

 Because the conversation context is managed automatically, it is possible for "system" messages to be trimmed out.
 This is why prompting in Responses API is done via a separate field: `responses.Request.Instructions`.
 This field is supposed to be supplied with each request and can be easily changed between requests within the same conversation if you want the model to change its behavior.

+### Streaming

+You can set `responses.Request.Stream` to `true` and use `responses.Response.Stream(req)` to get a stream of `any` events.

+In normal flow, you'll get a sequence of events with types from the `responses/streaming` package.
+If any error occurs during streaming, it will be sent to the same stream, and then the stream will be closed.
+Only streaming event types and errors can be sent in the stream.
+Successful termination of the stream is indicated by the stream closing with no error, `io.EOF` is ignored and not sent.

+Some event types have fields than may contain multiple different types of data.
+Such fields are left as `json.RawMessage` and mostly can be parsed further using types from the `output` package, but this is not done automatically.

 ## Chat API (Legacy)